 Fortunately, I had a couple containers of homemade pumpkin in my freezer from the last pumpkin season.
 I pulled them out and began experimenting.
 There are a lot of recipes that use applesauce or mashed bananas to reduce the amount of butter or oil in a baking recipe.
-I decided that pumpkin puree would work just as well and give a nice pumpkin flavor.
+I decided that pumpkin puree would work just as well and give the cookies a nice fall flavor.

 I wanted to use whole wheat flour, so used some fresh ground soft white wheat that I bought from Azure Standard.
 Another great ingredient I get from them is sucanat.
 Sucanat is sugar in its natural form, dehydrated cane juice.
 You can read more about it in my rhubarb strawberry crisp post.